tweedegolf/embedded-workshop/lectures/mdbook/src/preface/setup.md

 cargo run --release -p examples --bin test
 ```

 If everything works correctly, you should now see the board LEDs flashing, as well as some console output.
-If not, don't worry and contact Henk Dieter: [henkdieter@tweedegolf.com](mailto:henkdieter@tweedegolf.com).
+If not, don't worry and contact us.

 Press button 1 to complete the test.